Let us know how you'd like to be involved at the School.

 She joined our Board in 2018, a year after her children became students at our school.
 Tash is a coffee addict and, in her spare time (which doesn't exist in her world), she is an avid learner and is always learning or trying new things.

-Our school ground is not only beautiful, it is also part of a diverse ecosystem, home to over 100 native flora species.
-Our Bush Sub-Committee is tasked with the preservation, conservation and restoration of our bushland.
-It ensures that annual weed spraying and control program is implemented and that firebreaks and the fire protection zone are cleared each year.
-The sub-committee’s objectives are to:
+Our school’s diverse bushland holds a special place in our heart.
+It’s not just a regular schoolyard; it’s a diverse ecosystem teeming with over 100 native flora species.
+The sub-committee’s primary responsibility is to preserve, conserve, and restore this precious bushland.
+It ensures that the annual weed spraying and control program is implemented and that firebreaks and the fire protection zone are cleared each year.

 Because of the work of the Bush Sub-Committee, our school has been awarded a grant for 2021/2022 to assist with weed control in the bushland from the Natural Resources Management Program at the Department of Primary Industries and Regional Development.